bernd/sea-watch-app/docu/userguide/admin.md

 This user guide will help you with your first steps in Safe Passage.

 # Get Access

-...
+To get your own account, just send an e-mail to ???.
+Please include the following information ??.
+We will come back to you within a short time.
+Once you have your own account type in your username and password into the log-in screen.
 If your log-in was successful, you will get a view like this one:
 ![alt text](https://github.com/sea-watch/sea-watch-app/blob/master/docu/userguide/images/overview.png "Overview")
 As you can see the layout of Sea Watch Passage is fairly easy.
 It has a main window, a light-grey vertical menu bar on the left and a dark grey menu bar at the top.

 # Create a New Case (web form)
 Creating a new case through the web form in Safe Passage is very easy.
 Just click "Create New Case" in the dark grey menu bar at the top and the web form will open up.
 Fill in the information you have on the new case.
 It is important that you enter the location of the boat (geographic coordinates in decimal degrees) - otherwise the case cannot be matched to the responsible vehicle and the error "no_operation_area" will occur.
 If everything went well and your case was created, the notification "case created" pops up.
 ![alt text](https://github.com/sea-watch/sea-watch-app/blob/master/docu/userguide/images/create_case.png "Create a New Case")

 # Display Modes
 Safe Passage offers four different display modes: Map, Cases, Vehicles and Telephone Watchers.
 In the dark-grey menu bar at the top you can see which display mode you are currently in.
 To change the display mode, open the drop down menu by clicking on the little white arrow and select another one.